Table of Contents

 It’s all up to you

 Choosing the right option for your 12-string guitar strings is to work the required painful research, trial and error.
-Each has its strengths and weaknesses and ultimately leaves it up to the user’s preference.
-Hopefully, this article will reduce the research work by a considerable margin, and you’ll be able to decide with ease which string set goes with your aesthetics.
+Each has its strengths and weaknesses, ultimately leaving it up to the user’s preference.
+Hopefully, this article will reduce the research work by a considerable margin, and you’ll be able to easily decide which string set goes with your aesthetics.

 12-String Guitar Strings FAQs